shaunakkotkar/Hospital-Management-System/README.md

 Live Demo : [Hospital Management System - 000webhost by Kishan](https://kishan0725.000webhostapp.com)

+#For database compulsory changes in following files :
+#admin-panel.php
+#admin-panel1.php
+#func.php
+#func1.php
+#func2.php
+#func3.php
+#newfunc.php
+#also in 'include' file there is config.php add entries in it.

 ## Need to work on:

 1. Ability to accept the appointment by the doctor to acknowledge the patient that their appointment has been approved.